ligato/docs/docs/plugins/vpp-plugins.md

 **KV Data Store**

-Put the route data into an etcd data store using the [route key][key-reference].
+Put the route data into an etcd data store using the [VPP route key][vpp-key-reference].

 Example data for an `intra-VRF route`:
 ```json